trevorkwan/trevorkwan.github.io/_posts/2020-06-31-riversol-project.md

 ---
 layout: post
-title: Penalized Casebase in Survival Analysis
+title: Classification Modeling for Riversol
 subtitle: Each post also has a subtitle
 gh-repo: trevorkwan
 thumbnail-img: /assets/img/riversol.png